mydnic/beryl/README.md

 5. Access Beryl at http://localhost:8000

 > **Note:**
-> - No extra configuration is needed for cache or bootstrap volumes.
-All persistent user data is in your music folder.
+> - All persistent user data is in your music folder and the database data folder you mount.
 > - Docker is only needed for self-hosted/production usage.
 For development, use the Laravel app directly.

 ## Configuration